+A template for this form can be obtained from the Trust’s Director of Behaviour and Safeguarding.

 Appendix 4 – Attendance Risk Register Snapshot - Proforma

-Please enter raw data (a number not a percentage) to provide a snapshot from the end of each half term.
+Please enter raw data (a number, not a percentage) to provide a snapshot of the number of pupils at each attendance level from September to the end of each specific half term.